 Step 3- Find Your Best Fit Accounts Using Technographics

 Technographic intelligence provides valuable information on the technology footprint of your best accounts.
 With it, you know what technology products your accounts have installed, how much they spend on them, and when their contracts are up for renewal.
-With technographics your ICP definition becomes much more valuable, giving answers to the questions that are most important to know the answers to:
+With technographics your ICP definition becomes much more valuable, giving answers to the questions that are most important:

 What does their technology footprint look like?

-What do they spend on IT in product different categories?
+What do they spend on IT products in different categories?

 Do they have an IT Service contract?